DryDish/service-tests/apps/user_service/readme.md

 ### CRUD API for users
-Will store and manage 'users'
+Stores and manages 'users'

+To run it simple execute: 'docker-compose up' from the directory: 'user_service'

 #### Done tasks:
 * Create users